EU Data Protection Law to Impact Charitable Donations

 The GDPR increases the rights and protections EU citizens have to their personal data.
 Companies may no longer obtain consent to use personal data by hiding it in long blocks of legalese.
 Consent must now be intelligible and easily accessible.
 The GDPR also requires those using or storing personal data to implement adequate security measures to prevent unauthorized use or disclosure.
 To transfer the data to the United States, companies must comply with strict requirements to ensure the security of the data.
 Once EU citizens provide their personal data, they have several rights in and to the data, such as the right to revoke consent for its use, the right to access the data, and the right to delete the data.
 Those subject to the GDPR are also subject to data breach notification requirements and a variety of other requirements.

 The GDPR makes sweeping changes to how U.S. companies interact with EU citizens.
 Penalties for not complying with the GDPR can be steep – up to 4% of a company’s annual worldwide revenue.
-Those who do business with EU citizens should begin planning now for complying with the GDPR when it comes into effect on May 18, 2018.
+Those who currently or will do business with EU citizens should take immediate action to be in compliance with the GDPR.
 If you have questions about the GDPR or if it applies to your organization or business, we invite you to contact our office.

 This article is provided for general information and is not intended to be legal advice for any specific situation.
 If you are in need of specific advice or legal representation, please do not hesitate to contact us.